VoidPacket/Rowan/content/posts/Day_1_Report.md

 title = 'Day 1 Report'
 +++
 Rowen's report of Day 1.
 The crew of the BBC (Big Black Comedy) continues to meet expectations.

+> [note!]
+> The frog man known as Rimi continues to suggest that we warn Bastion and the Emerald Enclave of our intentions to attack them.